zhmcclient/python-zhmcclient/docs/appendix.rst

      For details, see section :ref:`Storage Fabrics`.

+  Storage Control Unit
+     A logical entity within a :term:`Storage Subsystem` that manages a set of storage volumes.
+A storage control unit is identified within its parent subsystem by a two-character hexadecimal ``logical-address``.
+It can have up to 8 :term:`storage paths <Storage Path>` and a set of volume ranges that describe the volumes it manages.

+     For details, see section :ref:`Storage Control Units`.

+  Storage Path
+     An element object nested inside a :term:`Storage Control Unit` that defines a communication path from the control unit to a storage adapter, optionally through one or two storage switches.

+     For details, see section :ref:`Storage Paths`.

   Storage Subsystem
      A physical storage device (e.g. an IBM DS8000 series system) in the FICON storage configuration of a DPM-enabled :term:`CPC`.
 A storage subsystem